Red garra

-Distribution, habitat and taxonomy
+Distribution, habitat, and taxonomy

-As traditionally defined, Garra rufa is native to Turkey, The Levant, Iraq and Iran.
-Some of the main systems where it is found are the Kızıl, Seyhan, Ceyhan, Orontes, Queiq, Jordan, Tigris–Euphrates, Kor, and Mond river basins, but the species also inhabits other coastal river basins in the Levant and Iran, as well as the endorheic Lake Maharlu system.
-It lives in rivers, streams, canals, reservoirs, ponds and lakes, although it tends to avoid stagnant waters.
-It often is common or abundant, even in areas that are heavily influenced by humans like polluted canals.
+As traditionally defined, G. rufa is native to Turkey, Syria, Jordan, Israel, Palestine, Iraq and Iran.
+Some of the main systems where it is found are the Kızıl, Seyhan, Ceyhan, Orontes, Queiq, Jordan, Tigris–Euphrates, Kor, and Mond River Basins, but the species also inhabits other coastal river basins in the Levant and Iran, as well as the endorheic Lake Maharlu system.
+It lives in rivers, streams, canals, reservoirs, ponds, and lakes, although it tends to avoid stagnant waters.
+It often is common or abundant, even in areas that are heavily influenced by humans, such as polluted canals.

 The taxonomy of this species has been labelled with uncertainty.
-As traditionally defined (sensu lato), there are some morphological variations over its relatively large range and it has been recognized for several years that it likely was a species complex.
-Several subspecies have been described, but their validity is questionable and in the last few decades authorities have generally not recognized them.
+As traditionally defined (sensu lato), some morphological variations exist over its relatively large range and it has been recognized for several years that it likely was a species complex.
+Several subspecies have been described, but their validity is questionable, and in the last few decades, authorities have generally not recognized them.
 Nevertheless, reviews published since 2014 have provided genetic and morphologic evidence for recognizing some of them as separate species, while other new species have been described from the species complex.
 This includes G. turcica (formerly a subspecies) from its Turkish range, except the Tigris–Euphrates system, G. jordanica (new species) from the northern Dead Sea basin, including the Jordan River, in Israel, Jordan and Syria, G. gymnothorax (formerly a subspecies) from the Karun, Balarud and Bashar systems in Iran, G. mondica (new species) of the Mond River basin in Iran, and G. amirhosseini (new species) from the Sartang-e-Bijar Spring in the Tigris River system in Iran.
 G. jordanica and G. turcica have entirely separate ranges from true G. rufa (thus limiting its range to the Tigris–Euphrates system and river systems in Iran), but the others do overlap in range with true G. rufa or at least occur in the same river basins.

-Other members of the G. rufa complex are G. barreimiae, G. elegans, G. ghorensis, G. longipinnis, G. nana, G. persica, G. rossica and G. sahilia, but these were generally recognized as valid species many years ago.
+Other members of the G. rufa complex are G. barreimiae, G. elegans, G. ghorensis, G. longipinnis, G. nana, G. persica, G. rossica, and G. sahilia, but these were generally recognized as valid species many years ago.
 Finally the complex includes four cavefish: G. lorestanensis, G. tashanensis, G. typhlops and G. widdowsoni.